luckeyodeh/WEconnect/README.md

     `git clone https://github.com/luckeyodeh/WEconnect.git`

-2. Open on your local browser by doulbe-clicking the **index.html** file.
+2. Open on your local browser by doulbe-clicking the **index.html** file